 • Unpleasant odours

-Dead birds should never be handled without proper protective equipment.
+Dead birds should never be handled without proper protective methods.

 4. Dead Bats